 Batting gloves can also have a big range in prices, but in order to keep costs down, I recommend starting with a nice inexpensive pair like these Easton brand gloves.
-They come in a few different colors and sizes, and are available at Amazon.com and Easton.com.
+They come in a few different colors and sizes, and are available at Amazon.com.com.

 This is an important piece of equipment for boys and there are a few different types including slide shorts, briefs, and sling style.
 My sons have always preferred the slide shorts style.
 These can be worn as underwear and the cup is removable.
 These are also great for protecting their hips when sliding.
 Available at Amazon.com.

-These are a little more expensive, but I couldn’t resist putting them in here because I think they’re super cool and I know my boys would love them.
+Slide shorts are another item you may want to get your baller to avoid tearing up their hips.
 These have padding in the sides for extra protection when sliding.
 You will have to buy a cup insert with them found here.
 Sold at Amazon.com.